 Oxford Colleges are engaging closely with the University, with experts in the field, and with their undergraduate and graduate communities to set policies on sustainability, including through our Sustainability Working Group.
 The Group’s current efforts are focussed on agreeing a common way to measure and report on our energy and water use and our biodiversity, and we plan to report on these using an agreed common approach early next year.
 Meanwhile, there is information about what we have already done in our report from last May, at Sustainability work group report_Existing intiatives_May2021.pdf (ox.ac.uk) and on the University’s policy, at Environmental Sustainability Strategy | Sustainability (ox.ac.uk)

-The below data summarises St Edmund Hall’s energy and commodity consumption across all College owned sites over the past three years.
+The below data summarises St Edmund Hall’s energy and commodity consumption across all College owned sites from 1 October 2018 to 30 September 2022.